eliaskosunen/scnlib/README.md

 It's faster than `iostream` (see Benchmarks) and type-safe, unlike `scanf`.
 Think [{fmt}](https://github.com/fmtlib/fmt) but in the other direction.

-This library is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).
+This library (or rather, the v2 version of it) is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).

-The library is currently deemed production-ready, and should be reasonably bug-free;
-it's tested and fuzzed extensively.

-The master-branch of the repository targets the next minor release (v1.2), and is backwards-compatible.
+The master-branch of the repository is currently in maintenance-only mode, and is unlikely to receive any large updates.
-The dev-branch targets the next major release (v2.0), and may contain backwards-incompatible changes, and may have lacking documentation.
+The dev-branch targets the next major release, v2.0, which is under active development, and is incompatible with v1.

 ## Documentation